jestasjovin/ValuePrediction/README.md

 The following are the steps involved in implementing the project

-## 1. Data
+## 1. Data ingesting

-This step involves creating an abstract method to ingest data from a given file, such as a .zip file containing CSV files.
+This step involves creating an abstract method to load data from a given file, such as a .zip file containing CSV files.

+* data processing using Julius .....visualisation and etc
 ---

+## 2. Stratergy plan
+deciding tools and algorithms to use
+### Analysis
+We are going to analyse and study data various properties -creating methods that will print us analysis an reports